kcrane3576/flask-multistage-docker-pytest/README.md

 simple flask app primer with logging and asyncio

 ### Docker
-AWARENESS: If you want to see output from docker build, set below
+If you want to see output from docker build, set below
 ```shell
 export DOCKER_BUILDKIT=0
 ```
+Running a clean build
 ```shell
 docker-compose down -v && \
     docker system prune -af && \